corentindautreme/corentindautreme.github.io/_posts/2020-9-29-Making-Lys-A-Eurovision-Flavored-Twitter-Bot.md

 ### One last thing

-If this is of any iterest to you, and since you've made it to the end of the article, you can find the code of both [Lys](https://github.com/corentindautreme/lys) and the [event fetcher](https://github.com/corentindautreme/lys-event-fetcher) on Github.
+If this is of any interest to you, and since you've made it to the end of the article, you can find the code of both [Lys](https://github.com/corentindautreme/lys) and the [event fetcher](https://github.com/corentindautreme/lys-event-fetcher) on Github.